jokoroma47/global-retail-performance/README.md

 ## Tools Used

-Tableau · MySQL · Excel · HTML · CSS · JavaScript
+Tableau · MySQL · Excel

 ---